opentdf/opentdf/examples/secure-remote-storage/README.md

 ### S3 CORS Errors

-If you encounter CORS error during the S3 upload, please check the CORS configurations for your bucket and see the [AWS docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ManageCorsUsing.html) and [troubleshooting guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors-troubleshooting.html).
+If you encounter CORS errors during the S3 upload, please check the CORS configurations for your bucket and see the [AWS docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ManageCorsUsing.html) and [troubleshooting guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors-troubleshooting.html).
 While you may want to customize your CORS policy, here is a simple example that works for this app:
 ```
 [
     {